-When putting your advertising campaign together, it’s best to consider your outdoor advertising options and their pros and cons.
-Outdoor advertising, or out-of-home (OOH), has a huge audience – bus bench advertising in cities like Los Angeles, for instance, bus bench ads can be seen by an audience of 35,000 to 50,000 people per day.
-Omaha bus bench locations’ traffic counts average 30,000+/- vehicles per day.
+When putting an advertising campaign together, it’s wise to consider all advertising options and their pros and cons.
+Outdoor advertising, or out-of-home (OOH), has a huge audience –in cities like Los Angeles, for instance, bus bench ads can be seen by an audience of 35,000 to 50,000 people per day.
+Omaha bus bench locations’ average 30,000+/- vehicles per day.
 Essentially, bus bench advertisers have an enormous audience, held captive at red lights, busy areas, or in slow-moving traffic.
 You could say that OOH is today’s modern influencer.

-Advertising with the Omaha Bus Bench Program will deliver your message in a targeted area of your choice and provide effective coverage where traditional billboards or other out-of-home advertising may be limited.
+Advertising with the Omaha Bus Bench Program will deliver your message to a highly- targeted area of your choice and provide effective coverage where traditional billboards or other out-of-home advertising may be limited.
 Not to mention, there isn’t an ad-blocker in the world of outdoor advertising.

 There are a handful of ways bus bench advertising differs from billboard advertising; let’s discuss a few.
 First, bus bench ads can go from concept to “on the street” in as few as 24 hours, rather than a lead time that can take 3 weeks or more.
 This gives you the power to say what you want to say when you want to say it quickly.

 Then, geographic targeting can be used as the basis for targeting business to business or consumer demographics.
 We’re in a very mobile world and research shows that consumers are traveling farther than before, so it is wise to consider expanding your advertising to match their movement.

 Bus bench ads are typically priced the same across all markets but vary depending on the location of the bench and length of the advertising contract.
 Whereas billboards can range from a few hundred dollars per month to many thousands a month, depending on their size, location, traffic volume, and length of your campaign.